Q: Can we request specific game days, to be on a certain team or On the same team as another participant.

 A: Yes.
 We welcome and encourage players of any skill level to come play in Little League baseball.
 Your child will play with players of his or her own age.

-Q: How do I volunteer to be a Manager, Coach, Team Mom, or league volunteer?
+Q: How do I volunteer to be a Manager, Coach, Team Parent, or League Volunteer?

 A: Your team manager will contact you within the first week after the draft.
 The draft occurs once all evaluations have been completed.